AdaCore/training_material/courses/ada_essentials/140_access_types/04-memory_corruption.rst

 * In Ada, this is a problem because access type objects are initialized to null

-* In other languages, there's no guarantee that the pointer is null, so you might right to a random memory location
+* In other languages, there's no guarantee that the pointer is null, so you might write to a random memory location

 ------------------------------
 Freeing Already-Freed Memory